Tap the text to show or hide reading controls.

 You think I’m going to die because I can’t even control my own minions?

-Some Necromancers, failing to gauge their own capacity, crafted high-grade undead and ended up dead for it.
+Some Necromancers misjudged their own capacity, crafted high-grade undead, and ended up dead for it.
+None of that applied to Yujin, yet there was no harm in being careful about anything.

 If anything, it’s a good thing.

-Hadn’t even an Orc, a creature that treats combat as the whole purpose of its life, fled at the sight of that savage thing!
+Just look at the Armored Zombie’s ferocious killing intent.
+Even an Orc, a creature that treated combat as the whole purpose of its life, had fled at the sight of that savage thing, hadn’t it?

 Ignoring Kronos’s lament, he drew his spirit-power up.

-The damaged plating, too, once imbued with spirit-power, was restored without a single scratch left behind.
+When spirit-power flooded the damaged Armored Zombie’s plating as well, it was restored without a single scratch left behind.

 “I can’t tell who the monster is anymore.”

-Watching the bone plating mend itself, Kang Minho muttered, admiration creeping into his voice.
+Watching the bone plating knit itself whole, Kang Minho muttered, admiration creeping into his voice.

 “Are you all prepared?”